cgallimore25/git-guides/git-guide-09_deleting-remote-tags.md

 # Deleting Git Tags: Local and Remote

+This is a markdown reproduction of this StackOverflow[^1] answer for educational purposes.

-### Q: How can I delete a Git tag that has already been pushed?
-[StackOverflow](https://stackoverflow.com/questions/5480258/how-can-i-delete-a-remote-tag)
+### Q: How can I delete a Git tag that has already been pushed?[^1]

 ## Answer: